 “No problem.
 Rough night?”

+too late.
 The name Marcheson had shown up on one of Damien’s computer-generated alarms.
-When he realized it was the little sister of Bill Marcheson, Dante’s coworker and Seth’s friend,
+When he realized it was the little sister of Bill Marcheson, Dante’s coworker and

-performed.
-If Damien hadn’t found the traces of the search, hadn’t insisted on hunting down the Shem who’d initiated it, they might have already lost her to a Shem’s hunger.
+have performed.
+If Damien hadn’t found the traces of the search, hadn’t insisted on hunting down the Shem who’d initiated it, they might have already lost her to a Shem’s

 Seth didn’t even want to think about that.
 There was something sweet and innocent about Abby, something that hadn’t dimmed as she went from gawky teenager to pretty, shy